RIT-EVT/BMS/docs/source/srs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The main communication interface for the DEV1 BMS will be CANopen.
 CANopen
-is build ontop of the hardware and data layer specifications of CAN.
+is build on top of the hardware and data layer specifications of CAN.
 The
 majority of the CAN based network communication that will be used will
 conform to CANopen including how the DEV1 BMS will expose information on
 the DEV1 system network.
 The BQ76952 chip expose logic may or may not